grahamgilbert/blog/content/post/2023-06-27-the-risks-of-relying-on-generative-ai.md

 fi
 ```

 Installing Google Chrome via `softwareupdate` isn't a thing unfortunately, as much as it would be nice to have an Apple provided way of keeping third party software up to date.
-I also have access to GPT-4, and unfortunately it's answer was only slightly better, in that it might actually work - but it did involve requiring [homebrew](https://brew.sh) to be installed.
+I also have access to GPT-4 - perhaps a newer model will produce a better result?
+Unfortunately it's answer was only slightly better, in that it might actually work - but it did involve requiring [homebrew](https://brew.sh) to be installed.

 So back to my original point - AI can be a great starting point for writing code, but at the moment at least, it is definitely not a "no code" solution.
 It defintiely does not replace knowing how to write code yet, and you should exercise caution before running any code produced by it.